 First of all, there are no set rules.
 Each child develops at their own pace.
 However, it’s important to note that official guidelines recommend that your baby sleeps in the same room as you for the first six months of its life.

-Generally speaking, most children will make the leap from crib to toddler bed between the age of 18 months and three years old.
+Generally speaking, most children will make the leap from crib to toddler bed between 18 months and three years old.

-This can be dependent on a number of factors, including;
+This can be dependent on several factors, including;

 - Your child’s weight and size